Iovance Biotherapeutics (IOVA) Received its Third Buy in a Row

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.

-Iovance Biotherapeutics, Inc. operates as a biotechnology company, which engages in the development and commercialization of novel cancer immunotherapy products.
-Its lead product candidate, LN-144 for metastatic melanoma, is an autologous adoptive cell therapy utilizing tumor-infiltrating lymphocytes, or TIL, which are T cells derived from patients’ tumors.
+Iovance Biotherapeutics, Inc. operates as a biotechnology company.
+The firm engages in the development and commercialization of novel cancer immunotherapy products.